saurabhyadavz/Codechef-contest-arena/README.md

 ![left](./img/ranklist.png) |

 ### Difficulties faced during development
-- I was never much introduce to development field(except some basics of DJANGO), so it took 4-5 days in learning the concepts of React, authorization with Oauth2 and working with API.
+- I was not aware of React and its functionality, so it took 4-5 days in learning the concepts of React, authorization with Oauth2 and working with API.
 Making Login with CodeChef Credentials (using the CodeChef API OAuth) was one of the difficult part.

 ### Technologies used:-
 - React